rapidwebltd/php-switch-scripts/README.md

 lsb_release -a | grep Ubuntu && apache2 -v | grep Apache
 ```

-Yuo should see something similar to the below.
+You should see something similar to the below.

 ```
 Description:    Ubuntu 16.04.3 LTS